 A native of Xian, People's Republic of China, Mr. Gao has written extensively on Chinese securities law, banking, legal philosophy, and antitrust.
 He and some of his former students have formed a charitable fund to help children in the poorest areas of Tibet and Mongolia stay in school.

-Elected to the Board of Trustees in 2008, Mr. Gao serves on the Business and Finance Committee and the Medical Center Academic Affairs Committee.
+Elected to the Board of Trustees in 2008, Mr. Gao currently serves on the Academic Affairs Committee.
+He previously served on the Business and Finance and Medical Center Academic Affairs Committees.